-Loyola High School is closely monitoring information in response to COVID-19.
-Please check this page and your emails regularly for updates and links to messages from Loyola and Principal Frank Kozakowski (firstname.lastname@example.org).
-If you do not find these messages in your inbox, please check your spam/junk folders.
+Loyola High School has been closely monitoring information in response to COVID-19.
+To find information regarding our transition to campus plan as well as links to past webinar recordings, click the drop-down boxes below.
+Please check this page and your emails regularly for messages from Loyola and Principal Frank Kozakowski.